The Best Way to Make Tea

 Water is obviously a key ingredient to any cup of tea, but not all water is equal.

 - If you’re using tap water, make sure it’s fresh and cold.
 You’ll want to avoid tap water that’s been sitting in your kettle for any length of time or that’s been previously boiled.
-The reason you should use cold water from the tap (as opposed to warm or hot water) is because hot tap water tends to carry more minerals, like calcium and lime, that will affect the flavor of your tea.
+The reason you should use cold water from the tap (as opposed to warm or hot water) is that hot tap water tends to carry more minerals, like calcium and lime, that will affect the flavor of your tea.

 - Spring water is preferable to distilled water because it contains just the right amount and type of minerals that will bring out the best flavors.